Bipolar Disorder Signs and Symptoms

 Get moving.
 Exercise has a beneficial impact on mood and may reduce the number of bipolar episodes you experience.
 Aerobic exercise that activates arm and leg movement such as running, walking, swimming, dancing, climbing or drumming may be especially beneficial to your brain and nervous system.

 Keep stress in check.
 Avoid high-stress situations, maintain a healthy work-life balance, and try relaxation techniques such as meditation, yoga, or deep breathing.

 Seek support.
 It’s important to have people you can turn to for help and encouragement.
 Try joining a support group or talking to a trusted friend.
 Reaching out is not a sign of weakness and it won’t mean you’re a burden to others.
 In fact, most friends will be flattered that you trust them enough to confide in them, and it will only strengthen your relationship.

 Make healthy choices.
-Healthy sleeping, eating, and exercising habits can help stabilize your moods.
+Healthy sleeping and eating habits can help stabilize your moods.
 Keeping a regular sleep schedule is particularly important.

 Monitor your moods.
 Keep track of your symptoms and watch for signs that your moods are swinging out of control so you can stop the problem before it starts.

 The depressive phase of bipolar disorder is often very severe, and suicide is a major risk factor.
 In fact, people suffering from bipolar disorder are more likely to attempt suicide than those suffering from regular depression.
 Furthermore, their suicide attempts tend to be more lethal.

 The risk of suicide is even higher in people with bipolar disorder who have frequent depressive episodes, mixed episodes, a history of alcohol or drug abuse, a family history of suicide, or an early onset of the disease.